UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

   MacBook-Pro:tutorial Chris$ python strings.py
   This is a basic string
-  This is exactly the same string you want to use double quotes if there's an apostrophe, like this: ' in the string and you can use single quotes if you want to "quote" a word
+  This is exactly the same string
+  You want to use double quotes if there's an apostrophe, like this: ' in the string You can use single quotes if you want to "quote" a word

 Numbers in Python
 -----------------

-Python support two types of numbers in Python: integers (int) -- or whole numbers:
+Python supports two types of numbers: integers (int) -- or "whole numbers", with no fractional part:

 .. code-block:: python